disastrid/instruments_lab/docs/README.md

 ## Posting your research

 Copy the front matter above, and fill in your own stuff.
-Then, write your post in markdown, and save in _research > mypost.md
+Then, write your post in markdown, and save in `_research/mypost.md`

 This markdown has the same functionality as the Bela Blog - you can include an image wrapper with a caption:

-{% include single-image-research.html fileName="my-image.jpg" caption="Here is a caption." %}
+`{% include single-image-research.html fileName="my-image.jpg" caption="Here is a caption." %}`

-Bear in mind that this references the path images > research.
-To keep things neat, please make a directory for your post there, and reference that path like so: "my-project/my-image.jpg".
+Bear in mind that this references the path `images/research`.
+To keep things neat, please make a directory for your post there, and reference that path like so: `my-project/my-image.jpg`

-You can also include youtube videos, using the youtube.html include:
+You can also include youtube videos, using the `youtube.html` include:

-{% include youtube.html youtube="youtube-ref-here" %}
+`{% include youtube.html youtube="youtube-ref-here" %}`